General mechanism for concentration-based cell size control

 Size is an essential variable for cellular function across all organisms \cite{ginzberg2015being,cook2007size, amodeo2016cell,miettinen2016cellular}.
 It influences key processes such as nutrient intake \cite{turner2012cell, chien2012cell}, gene expression \cite{chen2020differential}, maintaining tissue uniformity \cite{ginzberg2018cell,ginzberg2015being}, metabolism \cite{miettinen2016cellular,cadart2022scaling}, and more \cite{marshall2012determines,young2006selective}.
 As cells are affected by intrinsic and extrinsic noise sources that influence their growth and division, they experience size fluctuations \cite{wang2010robust, susman2018individuality, tanouchi2015noisy}.
 Thus, they must maintain control over their size by adjusting the cell cycle in a size-dependent manner \cite{susman2018individuality,tanouchi2015noisy}.
 Although passive size control is sufficient in linearly growing cells, active size control is essential for stability in exponentially growing cells \cite{turner2012cell}.
-Different size control strategies have been identified, namely the sizer, adder, and timer \cite{amir2014cell,facchetti2017controlling,willis2017sizing,sauls2016adder}.
-While it is widely reported that bacteria employ the adder strategy, i.e., adding a constant size before dividing \cite{taheri2015cell, si2019mechanistic, sauls2016adder,amir2014cell}, yeast is found to implement the sizer strategy, targeting a specific size before dividing \cite{facchetti2017controlling,sauls2016adder,turner2012cell} (except for the daughter cells of the budding yeast \textit{Saccharomyces cerevisiae} which were found to implement the adder \cite{soifer2016single}).
+Different size control strategies have been identified, namely the sizer, adder, and near-timer \cite{amir2014cell,facchetti2017controlling,willis2017sizing,sauls2016adder}.
+While it is widely reported that bacteria employ the adder strategy, i.e., adding a constant size before dividing \cite{taheri2015cell, si2019mechanistic, sauls2016adder,amir2014cell}, fission yeast \cite{facchetti2017controlling,sauls2016adder,turner2012cell}, smaller daughters of budding yeast \cite{talia2007effects}, and some mammalian cells \cite{varsano2017probing,xie2020g1} implement the sizer strategy, targeting a specific size before dividing.
 It remains an open question how the sizer strategy is achieved.